 He would rather be left than president.

-Uh I think everybody would know it's hocus pocus.
+I think everybody would know it's hocus-pocus.

-Anyway, it's it's it's it's uh it's not going to happen.
+Anyway, it's not going to happen.

 That after the election, he'd throw it all away.

-But he's not your average run-of-the-mill everyday politician.
+But he's not your average run-of-the-mill, everyday politician.

 Pure and simple.

-So anyway, this is what people are thinking.
+But anyway, this is what people are thinking.

-But Obama's not he's not a triangulator.
+But Obama's not, he's not a triangulator.

 He is a movement liberal.